docker/buildx/docs/reference/buildx_replay.md

 - `oci-layout://<path>[:<tag>]` — read from a local OCI layout.
 - A local in-toto attestation file (`.intoto.jsonl` or a DSSE envelope).

-Multi-platform inputs expand into N subjects, one per child manifest.
-Each subject is replayed independently.
+Multi-platform inputs expand into one subject per child manifest for inspection and snapshot creation.
+Build and verify currently reject a selection containing multiple subjects until their outputs can be aggregated safely; select one platform with `--platform`.

 ## Related